Dr Godwin Ebiloma

 Biography

-Godwin Ebiloma is a graduate of Biochemistry from Kogi State University (2006), and obtained his Master Degree in Biochemistry with distinction from the Ahmadu Bello University in 2009.
-He was employed by the department of biochemistry, Kogi State University, as Graduate Assistant in the year 2009, before rising to the rank of Lecturer in 2010.
-He obtained a PhD in Infection and Immunity (focusing on Parasite Biochemistry and Pharmacology) from the Institute of Infection, Immunity and Inflammation, at the College of Medical, Veterinary and Life Sciences, University of Glasgow in 2017 through a PhD scholarship which was supported by MacRobertson travel fellowship.
-He also carry out part of his PhD research at the laboratory of Prof Kita Kiyoshi at the University of Tokyo.
+Godwin Ebiloma holds a Bachelor's and Master's Degree in Biochemistry (with distinction).
+He obtained a PhD in Infection and Immunity (focusing on Parasite Biochemistry and Pharmacology) from the University of Glasgow in 2017 through a PhD scholarship, which was supported by the MacRobertson Grant.
+He did part of his PhD research at Prof Kita Kiyoshi's laboratory at the University of Tokyo.
 Following his graduation in 2017, he worked briefly as a Research Associate at Strathclyde Institute of Pharmacy and Biomedical Sciences in the laboratory of Prof David Watson before moving to Kyoto Institute of Technology (KIT) in the same year to accept a postdoctoral research fellowship from the Japan Society for the Promotion of Science (JSPS).
-At KIT he worked as a postdoctoral research fellow in the laboratory of Prof S. Harada and Prof T. Shiba (2017-2019).
-He returned to the UK in 2019 to accept a lecturing role offered by Teesside University, and left as a Senior Lecturer in Biochemistry in September 2023 for Salford University.
-Godwin’s research background and training span the areas of Biochemistry, Molecular biology, Parasitology, Mediicinal chemistry, and Pharmacology.
+At KIT, he worked as a postdoctoral research fellow in the laboratory of Prof S. Harada and Prof T. Shiba (2017-2019).
+He returned to the UK in 2019 to accept a Lecturing role at Teesside University and left as a Senior Lecturer in Biochemistry in September 2023 for the University of Salford in a similar role.
+Godwin’s research background is in the area of parasite biochemistry and pharmacology with a focus on chemical and molecular targeting of parasite critical metabolic pathways, particularly the kinetoplastids, which cause some of the NTDs.

 Areas of Research